Kibibit/cli-lit/README.md

 import * as request from 'request-promise';
 import * as keytar from 'keytar';
 import * as homeConfig from 'home-config';
-import { description, cligroup, cliRename, cliOptionalParams, cliBeforeEach } from 'cli-lit';
+import { description, cligroup, cliRename, cliOptionalParams, cliBeforeEach } from '@kibibit/cli-lit';

 const cfg = homeConfig.load('.myConfigFile');